Healthy Homes Assessment Bridge Pā

 Insulation Bridge Pā

-Underfloor and ceiling insulation has been compulsory in all rental houses since July 1, 2019.
-All landlords and property managers should make sure that the insulation is up to current standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space might need to be filled with or replaced.
+Insulation for underfloor and ceilings is a requirement on all rental houses since July 1, 2019.
+Property managers and landlords must make sure the insulation meets the new quality.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space might require to be added or replaced.

-A well-insulated house can help control condensation and lower the chance of mould and damp, and will also make much easier for the house to keep warmth.
+A well-insulated property can reduce condensation and lessen the likelihood of mould and dampness and will also make much easier to the household to hold warmth.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3